 donations be used?

-Slow Food is launching the Slow Food Negroni Week Fund to give direct support to those in hospitality.
-This will come in the form of community-led projects that lead the transformation of the global food system through preserving cultural and biological diversity, promoting food and beverage education and knowledge exchange, and raising awareness on critical food and beverage issues.
-In addition to supporting Slow Food’s ongoing initiatives, this fund will support grants specifically geared toward hospitality workers and companies, individuals and stakeholders committed to achieving change in local food and beverage systems.
+Slow Food has launched the Slow Food Negroni Week Fund to give direct support to community-led projects that lead the transformation of the global food system through preserving cultural and biological diversity, promoting food and beverage education and knowledge exchange, and raising awareness on critical food and beverage issues.
+In addition to supporting Slow Food’s ongoing initiatives, this fund supports grants specifically geared toward projects committed to achieving change in local food and beverage systems.

 Slow Food’s approach is guided by the following values: